Top 12 Most Common Website Problems Today

 Non-Specific Page Titles

 Meta information, such as page titles and descriptions, are very important for SERP (search engine results pages).
 When your page shows up on SERP, the title and description provides the user with information about your page.
 Without a title or description, they will be less likely to click on the link.
-You will need to make sure your meta titles and descriptions accurately reflect the content on the page that the link directs users to.
+Ensure that your meta titles and descriptions accurately reflect the content of the linked pages.
 Make sure that every page has a unique title as well.
 Many websites make the mistake of using the same titles for numerous pages.
 Doing this will cause you to miss out on potential web traffic.

 3. Poor Or Outdated Website Design